Participating and Consulting with Children and Young People

 This toolkit has been developed by the Regional Youth Work Unit in partnership with Social Care staff and the Strategic Commissioning Officer in the People and Communities Department.
 The toolkit contains simple activities that you can use with children and young people to help them understand the recruitment process in the council and take part in all or some of the process.

-A guide to the Local Safeguarding Children Board has been written with input from the Young People who sit on the LSCB Communications Sub Group (see link under documents).
+A Young People's Guide to Safeguarding has been written with input from the members of B&NEs Youth Forum (see link under documents).